 This house is approximately 7 inches tall with the chimney and 6 inches wide.

-Click this link for the PDF: Sally’s Baking Addiction Gingerbread House Template
+Click this link for the PDF: Sally’s Baking Recipes Gingerbread House Template

 Print out the template and cut out the shapes.
 Each shape will be used TWICE.
 For example, two roofs, two sides, etc. Use a pizza cutter or small knife.
 The chimney is totally optional, but I think it’s a cute addition.